 Criteria question Asses sment Optional comments Y IP ld Ν (Max 250 characters) 7.
 Breaches and complaints (cont) 7.11 Approved reforms to agency processes identified by complaint handlers have been implemented.
-(Asked again even if response in 2010 AEA was 'Yes'.)
 7.12 There have been privacy breaches in the last two years.
-(If 'N' skip 7.13) Yes 🗌 No 🗌 (D9.7.12 and 7.13 previously one question, so will be asked again) 7.13 The same type of breach has occurred two or more times in the last two years.
-Yes 🗌 No 🗌 (D9.7.12 and 7.13 previously one question, so will be asked again) You now have completed the audit.
-Do you have any final comments?
-(This comments box is not limited to 250 characters.
-Effectively it unlimited.)
-I to 250 characters.
-Effectively it is
+(If 'N' skip 7.13) Yes 🗌 No 🗌 7.13 The same type of breach has occurred two or more times in the last two years.
+Yes 🗌 No 🗌